 Here’s part of another infographic developed by nail, fashion, and beauty company CND (Creative Nail Design).
 This “The History of Nails” infographic was created to promote their products and generate excitement for an upcoming New York Fashion Week.

-Ideally, you have an in-house graphics person or team who can help with visual content creation, or maybe you even have some graphic design skills yourself.
-If you don’t, there are a number of convenient tools to help create infographics for cheap.
+Typically, there’s an in-house graphics person or team to help with visual content creation.
+But if you don’t have that option available, there are a number of convenient tools you can leverage to create infographics for cheap.

 Here are a few:

-Depending on your business, you might have a natural opportunity to create more infographics, in which case a membership is worth the investment.Quick Tip: Infographics are traditionally a way to deliver research and statistics in the form of numbers, ratios, and percentages, as well as timelines.
-Take note of whenever you’re dealing with this type of information, as it could potentially make a good infographic.
+Depending on your business, you might have a natural opportunity to create more infographics, in which case a paid tool is worth the investment.Quick Tip: Infographics are traditionally a way to showcase research and statistics in the form of numbers, ratios, and percentages, as well as timelines.
+Take note of whenever you’re dealing with this type of information, as it could potentially help make a good infographic.

 Videos offer an incredible ability for customers to really understand your products and your platform, which in turn translates to more conversions and sales.
-Statistics show that consumers can be as much as 85% more likely to purchase a product after a watching a video about it.
+Statistics show that consumers are 85 percent more likely to purchase a product after watching a video about it.

 What are the other benefits of a video?
 Well, it’s more shareable, clickable, captivating, and descriptive than other content types.
-Visitors stay longer on your page and help boost consumer confidence in your brand.
-Not to mention Google and social media platforms like Facebook love it.
+It forces visitors stay longer on your website and help boost consumer confidence in your brand.
+Not to mention Google and social media platforms like Facebook love video-based content.

 Here are some ideas on how to incorporate video into your content creation strategy:

-Add value by offering free tips and advice, like clip-in hair extensions company Luxy Hair.
-The brand offers great value-adds with weekly tutorials that offer hair styling tips for their visitors.
+Providing free tips and recommendations, like clip-in hair extensions company Luxy Hair does through weekly tutorials that offer hair styling tips for their visitors.
 It’s worth noting that Luxy Hair built a seven-figure company with just YouTube marketing.Quick Tip: Don’t limit yourself to these types of videos.
 For example, plenty of brands have gained viral success from producing a video that’s just as quirky as their brand is.
 Entertainment value is as good a reason as any!

 Bellroy is a ‘carry goods’ store that specializes in items like wallets, bags, and cases for things like phones and laptops.
 They use a clever animated slider that visitors can adjust to show how their wallets fill up versus a traditional, bulky wallet.

-Nike’s 360 Fit system offers a tool for women to enter their measurements for help finding the perfect-sized sports bra.
-This includes a video series of mini tutorials that helps them accurately record their measurements.
+Nike’s 360 Fit system offers a tool for women to enter their measurements for finding the perfect-sized sports bra.
+This includes a video series of mini-tutorials that help them accurately record their measurements.

-Brickfielder, a UK-based golf apparel company, uses a sophisticated scrolling and swiping tool that allows customers to learn about their clothing’s technology as they explore the product.
+Brickfielder, a UK-based golf apparel company, uses a sophisticated scrolling and swiping tool that allows customers to learn about their apparel’s features as they explore the product.

 In an ecommerce setting, ebooks and guides might function best as an accent to the product.
-Generally speaking, you might consider an ebook to be a longer, more detailed guide.
+Generally speaking, you might consider an ebook to be a longer, more detailed guide on a specific subject.

-Research- and results-driven content like case studies, white papers, and ebooks are especially powerful for B2B brands, as they provide in-depth information that businesses are looking for before they make larger, more complex business investments that have long-term implications for the company.
-In a B2C environment, it’s a great idea to integrate this sort of content into your content creation strategy.
-However, for smaller-ticket items, most consumers don’t need (or want) to do the extensive research that businesses are more typically looking for.
+Research- and results-driven content like case studies, white papers, and ebooks are especially powerful for B2B brands, as they provide in-depth information that businesses are looking for before they make larger, more complex business investments.
+In a B2C environment, it might be a great idea to integrate this sort of content into your content creation strategy.
+However, for smaller-ticket items, most consumers don’t need (or want) to do the extensive research that businesses are typically looking for.

-When researching for their upcoming purchases, B2B buyers said:
+When researching for their upcoming purchases, B2B buyers said that: